"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Don’t Forget

-Click the payment tab to configure your payment provider
+Click the payment tab to configure your payment provider.

 Simply click the “CLOSE” button to continue with your WPForms Donation form customization.
 You’ll get to the payment provider configuration set up later.

-For now, let’s focus on customizing your donation form to fulfill your website needs.
+Let’s focus on customizing your donation form to fulfill your website needs.

 Step 4: WPForms Donation Form Customization